Facebook is blocked in China: 3 ways to access it

 Why is Facebook blocked in China?

 Facebook first appeared in Chinese government sights after the July 2009 Ürümqi riots.
-The activists were using social media to coordinate movements.
+The activists were using social media to coordinate their operations.
 Naturally, the government contacted Facebook and asked for a lot of data to crush the dissidents.
 However, Facebook remained uncooperative, so the remaining course of action moving forward was only to deny its access.
 The logic behind it is that if the government cannot get its grip on the service, it shouldn't be available.
 Now it applies not only to Facebook but to pretty much every western medium with user-generated content.
 In short, it's a way to control the public discourse.

 The Great Firewall of China is a combination of several blocking methods to filter out unwanted content.
 For example, they block not only domain names or IP addresses but also particular pages from websites that may otherwise not be banned.
 Essentially, it examines the data being exchanged and determines whether to allow it based on a set of rules approved by the Communist party.